Pizza Dough Hydration Levels Explained – Why Moisture Matters

 The baker’s percentage equation goes as follows:

-As you can see, it’s very simple math and can often be done in your head.
+As you can see, it’s very simple math, and it can often be done in your head.

 You’ll recall my previous example of 680ml of water and 1000g of flour equaling a 68% water level.
 But if I want to keep this same hydration percentage with only 300g of flour, I can simply reverse the math and multiply it by 68% (0.68).
 This very quickly will give you a water weight of 204ml.

-This is method can be really empowering because it allows you to make any kind of pizza dough you want without relying on a recipe.
+Baker’s Percentages can be quite empowering because it allows you to make any kind of pizza dough you want without relying on a recipe.
 All you need to know is the percentage each ingredient should be relative to the flour you’re using.

-So, for the kind of pizza I recommend making, which is based off of Neapolitan standards, you’ll want roughly a 65-75% hydration level, a 3% salt level and less than 1% yeast (just a pinch).
+So, for the kind of pizza I recommend making (based on Neapolitan standards), you’ll want roughly a 65-75% hydration level, 3% salt, and less than 1% yeast (literally just a pinch).

-Below is a table of some common pizza dough ingredient combinations for a 500g standard pizza dough at different hydration levels:
+Below is a table with some common pizza dough ingredient combinations enough for a standard 500g ball of pizza dough (2 servings) at different hydration levels:

 How Hydration Affects Pizza Dough